Document RA-WP-001 · Version 1.0 · January 2026

 | Device Add-Ons (per device, any tier) | ||

-Final pricing depends on bench count, instrumentation scope, calibration governance requirements, and multi-project optimization complexity.
+Pricing depends on bench count, instrumentation scope, calibration governance requirements, and multi-project optimization complexity.
+Contact us for current rates.

 6. Governance & Compliance Framework